-There are two ways for an employee to give notice:
+There are two ways your employee can give notice of their resignation:

-- Verbally – An employee can resign from their job verbally because they are not legally required to give notice in writing.
+An employee does not legally have to resign in writing.
 If the employee chooses to resign verbally, then the employer should follow up by confirming the resignation in writing.
-If this is not done, misunderstandings can arise.
-Also, the Fair Work Act 2009 (Cth) requires employers to keep records of when employees leaves the business, including information about who terminated their employment and the details of how it took place.
+This is important to ensure that both you and your employee are on the same page.
+The Fair Work Act 2009 (Cth) requires employers to keep records of when employees leave the business, including information about who terminated their employment and the details of how it took place.